 Chandni knew she wanted to take her biology degree and turn it into a new future.
 She wanted to go into the health care industry, eventually deciding on nursing.

 “I chose nursing because it gives me ample opportunity to excel — getting your master’s or doctorate, whichever pathway people choose,” says Chandni.
 “I was looking for nursing, accelerated second degree programs, and I found Utica College.”

-She discovered the accelerated BSN program was offered in St. Petersburg which was perfect since her family lived there.
+She discovered the accelerated nursing program was offered in St. Petersburg which was perfect since her family lived there.
 “I was like Tampa, wow, I have so much family there,” she says.

 The biggest factor for Chandni was the online coursework Utica College offered.
 “When I was narrowing down schools to apply to I was like online makes it something I can handle,” she says.